kb674/Fundamental_Project/README.md

 * Deploy to a cloud-based VM. *(GCP)*

 # App Idea
-_What is my idea?_  My idea for the application is a 'Tricktionary' app.
+My idea for the application is a 'Tricktionary' app.
 The app will allow users to create a list of skate tricks for themselves and others.

-_Explain how the crud functionality works_ The app CRUD functionality can be described in the following user stories:
+The app's CRUD functionality can be described in the following user stories:
 * As a user I want to __create__ a boarder (skateboarder/longboarder) and assign tricks to this boarder.
 * As a user I want to **create** a list of tricks.
 * As a user I want to __read__ my list of tricks.